mailslurp/mailslurp-client/docs-markdown/README.md

 • `Const` **BASE\_PATH**: `string`

 MailSlurp API
-MailSlurp is an API for sending and receiving emails from dynamically allocated email addresses.
+MailSlurp is an API for sending and receiving emails and SMS from dynamically allocated email addresses and phone numbers.
 It\'s designed for developers and QA teams to test applications, process inbound emails, send templated notifications, attachments, and more.  ## Resources  - [Homepage](https://www.mailslurp.com) - Get an [API KEY](https://app.mailslurp.com/sign-up/) - Generated [SDK Clients](https://docs.mailslurp.com/) - [Examples](https://github.com/mailslurp/examples) repository

 The version of the OpenAPI document: 6.5.2
 Contact: contact@mailslurp.dev